-Summary procedure for Admission Process: Enrollment in Second Semester (January to May)
+Summary procedure for Admission Process: Enrollment in Second Semester (January to May)\

-Step Approximated Period Task Remark Applic cation • 1 August-October Call for applications Application Documents: 1.
-Completion of the Application Form 2.
-Two Letters of Recommendations 3.
-One page of Motivation Letter 4.
-Curriculum Vitae (CV) or Resumé 5.
-Official copy of final transcript 6.
-Official copy of English Proficiency test result 7.
-Financial statement or bank certification (for self-support) 8.
-Copy of your identification card (for Thai Students) or passport (for International Students) 2 End of October Deadline for applications Select ion process 3 Until 1st week of November Review the applications with supporting documents 4 2 nd week of November Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 3 rd week of November List of candidates Official Announcement of TGGS New Students (Candidates) Submitted to TGGS Committee to be approved.
+Step Approximated Period Task Remark Applica ation 1 August-October Call for applications Application Documents: Completion of the Application Form Two Letters of Recommendations One page of Motivation Letter Curriculum Vitae (CV) or Resumé Official copy of final transcript Official copy of English Proficiency test result Financial statement or bank certification (for self-support) Copy of your identification card (for Thai Students) or passport (for International Students) 2 End of October Deadline for applications Selecti on process 3 Until 1 st week of November Review the applications with supporting documents 4 2 nd week of November Interview applicants TGGS Admission Committee for each program: Program Coordinator Program Lecturers/Researchers TGGS Committee Representative TGGS Academic Affairs Officer 3 rd week of November List of candidates Official Announcement of TGGS New Students (Candidates) Submitted to TGGS Committee to be approved.
 TGGS Academic Affairs will issue the acceptance/reject letter to applicants.
-Candidates will return the Enrollment Contract Form Schola arship Granting Pro ' , 5 6 2 nd week of December 2 nd week of KMUTNB Tuition Fee- Waiving Scholarship TGGS Character If the scholarships are available, please consult the announcement for more details.
-TGGS Admission Committee will interview applicants and recommend 7 December TBA Scholarship Industrial Scholarship receiving the scholarship. - tration Process 8 3 rd week of December Candidates return the enrollment contract form 9 1 st week of January TGGS New Students Orientation Day Subject to change depending on the New Year Holiday!
+Candidates will return the Enrollment Contract Form Schola rship Granting Proc cess 5 2 nd week of December KMUTNB Tuition Fee- Waiving Scholarship If the scholarships are available, please consult the announcement for more details.
+TGGS Admission 6 2 nd week of December TBA TGGS Character Scholarship Industrial Scholarship Committee will interview applicants and recommend receiving the scholarship. ration Process muusu iai senoiai sinp 1 8 3 rd week of December Candidates return the enrollment contract form 9 1 st week of January TGGS New Students Orientation Day Subject to change depending on the New Year Holiday!
 10 1 st week of January TGGS Registration for New Students Enrollment Subject to change depending on the New Year Holiday!
 11 2 nd week of January TGGS First Day of Class Subject to change depending on the New Year Holiday!